arh91/ClientesProveedoresAngular/README.md

 ### 4. Run the application

-To start the Angular application, run:
+To start the Angular application, go to root directory and run:
 ```sh
 npm start
 ```